 You can read more about him here.

-- Previously, she was a Research Associate at the Indian Institute of Science.
+- Previously, she was a data analyst at Schneider Electric.

 We have very carefully designed the coursework to give you, the student, a wholesome learning experience.